RogerJFX/IntelliSearch/README.md

 **Another attempt to make search results most reliable.**

-:boom: So I finally have it done: micro services now work.
+:boom: So I finally have it done: micro services for cascading search processes now work.
 First issue is filtering only, however.
 Watch out!
 Next coming soon.

 There are many use cases for a reliable search: